 In his fourth post in a series exploring ways that digital literacy impacts teaching and learning in the middle grades, Jason DeHart considers a wide range of digital texts (including music, visuals, film, video) and notes changing trends in engagement among his students.

 Tagged: middle grades

-We look at Labor Day’s origin and the United States labor movement’s past triumphs and current challenges.
-You’ll find resources for history and current events across grades 4-8.
+Help students discover Labor Day’s origin and the United States labor movement’s past triumphs and current challenges in this MiddleWeb resource roundup.
+You’ll find resources for history, current events, English Language Arts and civics classes, across grades 4-8.

 Beginning your first year as a middle level teacher?
 Our resource collection points to plenty of how-to advice – from our very own bloggers and guest writers as well as other outstanding sources – that will guide you through the first weeks of school and the semesters ahead.

 Math and ELA rule in the early middle grades.
 Kathie Palmieri asked her 5th graders to reflect on the science and social studies wedged into her class this year.
 She’s amazed at all they retained and their ideas to blend in more.
 Now she’s plotting to put their ideas to work.